ABOUT THE FUND

 - Plan your project and get quotes to support your budget.

-- Complete and submit the application form provided on the "Apply to the fund" tab.
+- Complete and submit the online application form on the 'APPLY NOW' tab.

 - The fun part!
 Involve your community in the public voting process.
 This fund is allocated via participatory budgeting, which means that the public decides which projects receive funding.